 - Wrap corn in plastic wrap and microwave for about 1 minute until just slightly cooked, or boil until just slightly cooked on the stove.
 Cut each cob into 2 inch pieces.

 - Melt ¼ cup butter and combine with garlic and Old Bay seasoning.
 Add lemon juice.
 Set aside.

 - In a large bowl, combine corn cobs, shrimp and sliced sausage.
 Pour butter mixture over the shrimp mixture and stir until coated.

 - Divide mixture into 4 sections and place on a piece of heavy duty aluminum foil Fold into a square packet.
 Place on Grill and cook for about 8 minutes on one side, gently turn and cook an additional 5 minutes until shrimp are just cooked.

 - If making in the oven, bake for about 15 minutes.

-- While the packets are cooking, cook remaining 1/2 cup butter over medium high heat until browned.
+- While the packets are cooking, cook remaining ½ cup butter over medium high heat until browned.
 Remove from heat.

 - When packets are done, open and drizzle with browned butter before serving.

-Use heavy duty aluminum foil or two sheets of regular foil.
+- Make sure to use heavy duty aluminum foil or two sheets of regular foil.